vuestorefront/storefront-api/docs/guide/integration/format-category.md

     "is_active": true,
 ```

-If it's false - the category won't be displayed.
+If it's false, the category won't be displayed.

 ```json
     "position": 2,
 ```

-Sorting position of the category on its level
+Sorting position of the category on its level.

 ```json
   "level": 4,
 ```

 The category level in the tree.
-By default Storefront API is displaying categories with `level: 2` in the main menu.
+By default, Storefront API displays categories with `level: 2` in the main menu.

 ```json
     "product_count": 182,
 ```

-If it's false - the category won't be displayed.
+If it's false, the category won't be displayed.

 ```json
     "children_data": [